henrihakkarainen/Marketplace_SPA/README.md

     `$ npm run build` - creates a production build of the React application

-4. `Vagrantfile` is provided.
-It defines how the vagrant environment is set up, commands to be run:
+4. `Vagrantfile` is provided - to use it, Vagrant must be [installed](https://www.vagrantup.com/docs/installation/).
+Vagrantfile defines how the vagrant environment is set up, commands to be run:

     `$ vagrant up`    // sets up the environment<br>
     `$ vagrant ssh`   // moves a user inside vagrant

-    Inside Vagrant navigate to the directory `/internal-server-error` and start the app:
+    Inside Vagrant navigate to the directory `/marketplace` and start the app with the following commands:

+    `$ cd /marketplace`<br>
     `$ npm start`

 5. Open on browser: `http://localhost:3000` to view the application.
 Admin-users login credentials can be found on `.env` file.